Unique Stable Matchings: Matching problems and their normal form

 Another way to highlight how the higher order reasoning differs between IDUA and IDDS can be seen by considering how each procedure works in the first round of deletion.
 In a strategic game, a player can delete their own strictly dominated strategies without any knowledge of the other players' payoffs.
 The same is not true of IDUA in matching markets.
 Worker $w$ can only decide that firm $\firm{j}$ is unattractive if there is some other firm, say $\firm{k}$, who worker $w$ prefers to firm $\firm{j}$ and for whom worker $w$ is the most preferred worker.
 But for worker $w$ to be able to do this, in addition to knowing their own preferences, importantly worker $w$ must also have knowledge of $\firm{k}$'s preferences.
 (We note however that worker $w$ need not know firm $\firm{j}$'s preferences.)

-We conclude this section with an observation about the normal form of matching problems.
+We conclude this section with an observation.
 If any two instances of the matching problem possess the same normal form, then they must have the same set of stable matchings.
 But one can show by example that the reverse implication does not hold.
 That is, it need not be the case that two instances with the same set of stable matchings have the same normal form.
 However, the reverse implication does hold for instances that possess the same unique stable matching.
-This can be exploited as follows:\ given a matching one can generate all instances for which that matching is the unique stable matching; simply start out with the matching in question and run all possible variants of the IDUA procedure ``in reverse''.
+This can be exploited as follows.
+Given a matching one can generate all instances of the matching problem for which that matching is the unique stable matching:\ simply start out with the matching in question and run all possible variants of the IDUA procedure ``in reverse''.
 Such a procedure is sketched in Appendix~\ref{app:Equivalent}.